xobs/jig-20/doc/IPC.md

  * ABORT - Stop the current scenario without running all tests.
  * PONG [id] - Respond to a PING command, to indicate the program is still active.
 Must respond withing five seconds.
  * LOG [message] - Log a message to the log bus.
 Note that it will be echoed back, so be careful not to create an infinite loop.
+ * SHUTDOWN [message] - Tell the test infrastructure to shut down.